educhate/educhate/parsons/count-controlled-word-counter.md

 ---
 layout: default
-title: "Square & Rectangle Measurement"
+title: "Word Counter (Count Controlled)"
 ---

 <p class="task-description">
-An algorithm is used to either calculate the area or perimeter of a rectangle.
-The user enters the length of two sides of the rectangle (as separate inputs), and then if they want to calculate the area or perimeter or area.
-The desired result is shown
+An algorithm stores a list of words.
+The user enters a word and the algorithm will display how many times that word appears
 </p>
 <p class="task-instructions">
 Drag or shuffle the blocks of code in the practice problems below.